Ludwig Crüwell

 Ludwig Crüwell (20 March 1892 – 25 September 1958) was a German army general who served in the Afrika Korps of Nazi Germany during World War II.
 He was a recipient of the Knight's Cross of the Iron Cross with Oak Leaves.
-Crüwell surrendered to the British forces on 29 May 1942 and was interned at Trent Park, the British camp for high-ranking POWs where his conversations were subject to covert surveillance.
+Crüwell was captured by British forces on 29 May 1942 and was interned at Trent Park, the British camp for high-ranking POW where his conversations were subject to covert surveillance.

 Career

 Crüwell became commander of the 11th Panzer Division in August 1940 and led it during the Invasion of Yugoslavia; he received the Knight's Cross of the Iron Cross afterwards.
 Then the division took part in Operation Barbarossa; he was promoted to Generalleutnant and received the Oak Leaves to his Knight's Cross.

 Crüwell became commander of the Afrika Korps on 31 July 1941, under General Erwin Rommel, who on the same day took command of Panzer Army Africa, consisting of one infantry and two panzer divisions.
-Due to health reasons he took actual command on 15 September, and was promoted to General der Panzertruppe on 17 December 1941.
+For health reasons he took actual command on 15 September, and was promoted to General der Panzertruppe on 17 December 1941.
 On 29 May 1942, Crüwell was inspecting operations by air in Libya.
 His pilot mistook British troops for Italian soldiers and landed, where Crüwell was taken prisoner.